 And he already owned a sawmill.

-Christensen bought six thousand acres within the De Cordova Bend loop from former U.S. Postmaster General Albert Burleson and on January 1, 1928 founded the colony of Kristenstad (Danish for “Kristen’s Stead” (as in “homestead”).
+Christensen bought six thousand acres within the De Cordova Bend loop from former U.S. Postmaster General Albert Burleson and on January 1, 1928 founded the colony of Kristenstad (Danish for “Kristen’s Stead,” as in “homestead”).

+Christensen had failed twice to establish a colony.
 Would the third time be the charm?

 Christensen began advertising in newspapers around the country, seeking settlers for his new colony.
 He especially wanted Scandinavian Americans but accepted others who passed an examination of their character and ability.